mrtolkien/mrtolkien.github.io/_posts/2020-08-05-realistic-python-docker-work-flow.md

 ### WSL 2

-Follow the instructions there: https://docs.microsoft.com/en-us/windows/wsl/install-win10
+Follow the instructions there: [Install WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10)

 Personally, I recommend using [Ubuntu for WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10#install-your-linux-distribution-of-choice) as they seem to pay special attention to this specific use case of their distribution.